 From a sales standpoint, it is critical that a cement asbestos shingle roof have no weaknesses.
 Nothing chipped or slipped or missing.
 Ridge lines need to be well sealed, as well as all vent stacks.
-When an inspector is looking at a Wood Acres cement asbestos shingle roof, if its integrity is stellar, the conversation will go much better than if it has deferred maintenance issues.
+When an inspector is looking at a cement asbestos shingle roof, if its integrity is stellar, the conversation will go much better than if it has deferred maintenance issues.
 One last thing, if your cement shingle roof leaks it does not necessarily mean you have to replace it.
-These materials continue to be readily available for repair.
-If you do choose to replace your cement shingle roof, call me up, I have a local roofer who will come and collect a hundred of your used shingles to use as replacements for others in the neighborhood.
+These materials continue to be available for repair, although the supply seems to be dwindling.
+If you do choose to replace your cement shingle roof, call me up, I have a legendary local roofer who will come and collect a hundred of your used shingles to use as replacements for others in the neighborhood.
 Let's call it your civic duty!
-In my drive around Wood Acres, I was able to determine that there are 27 homes left with the cement asbestos shingle roofing, meaning that about 85% of these roofs have been replaced now.

-Asphalt shingle roofing has been the preferred replacement material in Wood Acres for several decades now.
+Asphalt shingle roofing has been the preferred replacement material in our area for several decades now.
 It's less expensive than slate or cement and the textured aspects of asphalt shingle roofs can be quite attractive.
 It is almost always harder for a layman to ascertain the condition of such a roof however.
 Many homeowners are shocked to discover their roof is 24 years old and deemed "near the end of its useful life" by an inspector.
 The granules just erode over time.
 It can be very hard to stand in the front yard and look at your asphalt shingle roof and tell whether such a diagnosis may be directed your way.

 However, for what it's worth, a roof "at the end" can still last for many, many years before it actually starts to leak.
 This is of little comfort to a buyer however.
 Owners will say, "well, they aren't buying a brand new house."
-This is true, but few buyers are in a position to judge just how quickly they might get hit with a huge expense (\$4500-\$6500) for a new roof.
+This is true, but few buyers are in a position to judge just how quickly they might get hit with a huge expense (\$4500-\$7500) for a new roof.
 This expense, or "potential" expense can come as a surprise at home inspection.
 It's worth having a professional examine your asphalt shingle roof from time to time for integrity and proper performance.
 "An ounce of prevention..."
 An inspection will also help your perspective on the advancing age of this roof material.
 Always, always, always, get a few estimates if you are considering replacement.